 Abstract

 Salps are marine pelagic tunicates with a complex life cycle including a solitary and colonial stage.
 Salp colonies are composed of asexually budded individuals that coordinate their swimming by multi-jet propulsion.
 Colonies develop into species-specific architectures with distinct zooid orientations.
 These distinct colonial architectures vary in how frontal area scales with the number of zooids in the colony.
-Based on findings from other jet-propelled systems, we hypothesize that differences in frontal area drive differences in swimming speed and that increased swimming speed leads to higher cost of transport in salps.
+Here, we address how differences in frontal area drive differences in swimming speed and the relationship between swimming speed and cost of transport in salps.
 We (1) compare swimming speed across salp species and architectures, (2) evaluate how swimming speed scales with the number of zooids across colony in architectures, and (3) compare the metabolic cost of transport across species and how it scales with swimming speed.
 To measure swimming speeds, we recorded swimming salp colonies using in situ videography while SCUBA diving in the open ocean.
 To estimate the cost of transport, we measured the respiration rates of swimming and anesthetized salps collected in situ using jars equipped with non-invasive oxygen sensors.
-We found that linear colonies generally swim faster due to their differential advantage in frontal area scaling with an increasing number of zooids.
+We found that linear colonies swim faster, which supports idea that their differential advantage in frontal area scales with an increasing number of zooids.
 We also found that higher swimming speeds predict lower costs of transport in salps.
 These findings underscore the importance of considering propeller arrangement to optimize speed and energy efficiency in bioinspired underwater vehicle design, leveraging lessons learned from the diverse natural laboratory provided by salp diversity.

 Keywords: salps, colonial architecture, multi-jet propulsion, swimming, cost of transport